-- 5.40 Urban development has historically taken place along the banks of our rivers.
+- 5.37 Urban development has historically taken place along the banks of our rivers.
 Intensive and high-density development immediately beyond the floodplain followed.
-Subsequent urban expansion and the paving over of permeable surfaces have had a significant and cumulative impact on flood risk; increasing both the amount of surface water runoff and the speed at which it enters our watercourses. - Over 63 kilometres of streams and rivers in Pendle are designated as main rivers by DEFRA.
-42 Almost 450 hectares of land is at high risk of flooding from rivers (Flood Zone 3).
+Subsequent urban expansion and the paving over of permeable surfaces have had a significant and cumulative impact on flood risk; increasing both the amount of surface water runoff and the speed at which it enters our watercourses. - 5.38 Over 63 kilometres of streams and rivers in Pendle are designated as main rivers by DEFRA.41 Almost 450 hectares of land is at high risk of flooding from rivers (Flood Zone 3).
 A further 530 hectares is at low to medium risk (Flood Zone 2).
-In the 11% of the borough at risk from fluvial flooding there are 2,500 residential properties and 500 commercial premises. - The Environment Agency (EA) is the organisation primarily responsible for protecting the river environment and managing flood risk.
+In the 11% of the borough at risk from fluvial flooding there are 2,500 residential properties and 500 commercial premises. - 5.39 The Environment Agency (EA) is the organisation primarily responsible for protecting the river environment and managing flood risk.
 The Earby and Salterforth Internal Drainage Board is also responsible for the management of watercourses in the northern part the borough.
-Areas currently at risk of river flooding principally fall within the Environment Agency Flood Zones 2 and 3. - 5.43 The Flood and Water Management Act 2010 has given Lancashire County Council, as the Lead Local Flood Authority (LLFA) for the area, the responsibility for identifying sources of local flood risk and reducing the likelihood and impacts of local flooding. - 5.44 Future climate change is likely to affect all aspects of the rainfall regime.
-The precise nature of these changes is uncertain, particularly for extreme events, which tend to lead to flooding.
+Areas currently at risk of river flooding principally fall within the Environment Agency Flood Zones 2 and 3. - 5.40 The Flood and Water Management Act 2010 has given Lancashire County Council, as the Lead Local Flood Authority (LLFA) for the area, the responsibility for identifying sources of local flood risk and reducing the likelihood and impacts of local flooding. - 5.41 Future climate change is likely to affect all aspects of the rainfall regime.
+The precise nature of these changes is uncertain, particularly for extreme events, which tend to lead to flooding. - 5.42 The Level 1 Pendle Strategic Flood Risk Assessment (SFRA) (2021) uses climate change projections to indicate additional areas which may be at risk of flooding in the future. - 5.43 Where appropriate land will be safeguarded to help alleviate current and future flood risk for communities at risk of flooding.

-42 Main rivers are typically the larger streams and rivers, but also include smaller watercourses of strategic drainage importance.
+41 Main rivers are typically the larger streams and rivers, but also include smaller watercourses of strategic drainage importance.